Nordic Cooperation on Children and Young People’s Opportunities for Participation and Development During the Covid-19 Pandemic

 The project will compile and disseminate knowledge and experiences about the Nordic countries’ Covid-19 measures, as well as gather knowledge about how the measures have affected conditions for children and young people to participate and have influence.
 The project will particularly focus on the fact that schools and recreational venues have been less accessible or closed over periods during the pandemic.
 The target group is all children and young people aged 0-25, with a specific focus on those who were already in vulnerable life situations before the pandemic.

-The perspective of children’s and young people’s rights forms basis for the work and includes the involvement of children and youth organisations as well as civil society in general.
-Children and young people in the Nordic countries must be heard and involved over the course of the project.
+The perspective of children’s and young people’s rights forms a basis for the work and includes the involvement of children and youth organisations as well as civil society in general.

 Nordic youth are being heard and involved during the project period.
 Watch our filmed interviews with Nordic youth talking about the Covid-19 pandemic and why the right to be heard matters in times of crisis:

 Child and youth participation during crisis – Recommendations for decision makers in the Nordic region

 Every young person is entitled to be heard and involved in matters that concern them.
 But how can decision makers safeguard meanin [...]